LuizFillip/LuizFillip/README.md

 - [Aeronomy-models](https://github.com/LuizFillip/Aeronomy-models): Dive into the world of modeled geophysical data (IRI-16, HWM-14, and MSISE-00) and gain valuable insights into atmospheric phenomena.

-- [Aeronomy-Equations](https://github.com/LuizFillip/Ionosphere):  This pipeline focuses on the numerical calculus of ionospheric and atmospheric parameters,
+- [Aeronomy-Equations](https://github.com/LuizFillip/Ionosphere):  This pipeline focuses on the numerical calculus of ionospheric and atmospheric parameters.

+## Tools

+- [RINEXplorer](https://github.com/LuizFillip/RINEXplorer): Read rinex and sp3 files and get observables for to compute TEC and ionospheric parameters

 ## Coding
- - [WebSacrape](https://github.com/LuizFillip/Webscrape): Download and website information request
- - [CodeWars](https://github.com/LuizFillip/CodeWars): Code wars problems solving
+ - [WebSacrape](https://github.com/LuizFillip/Webscrape): Learn how to use the Request and BeautifulSoup libraries for web scraping geophysical data from various websites.
+ - [CodeWars](https://github.com/LuizFillip/CodeWars):Explore coding kata challenges from Code Wars, a platform to improve coding skills through real coding exercises.
  - [Numerical Methods](https://github.com/LuizFillip/NumericalMethods): See  Fourier Interpolation, Least-Squares implemantion and others
- - [Junk Code](https://github.com/LuizFillip/JunkCode): Personal python problems solving

-Engage in Python coding exercises and challenges to enhance your coding skills and problem-solving abilities.
+ - [Junk Code](https://github.com/LuizFillip/JunkCode): Engage in Python coding exercises and challenges to enhance your coding skills and problem-solving abilities.

-### Code Wars
-Explore coding kata challenges from Code Wars, a platform to improve coding skills through real coding exercises.

-### Web Scraping
-Learn how to use the Request and BeautifulSoup libraries for web scraping geophysical data from various websites.

 Thank you for visiting this repository, and I hope you find the projects here both inspiring and informative!